 All enrollment drops recorded in New LORA, regardless of type, will result in the student being removed from the course in Canvas, rather than being marked inactive.
 If you need to examine grades and submissions from a student who has been removed from a course, email to request a temporary reactivation of the enrollment.

 Prior to the course start date in Canvas, students will not see upcoming courses on the Canvas Dashboard page.
 Students will be able to see upcoming courses in Canvas by clicking on Courses > All Courses, then scrolling down to Future Enrollments.
-Students will be able to open courses listed there and examine their contents, unless the instructor has checked the course setting box labeled “Restrict students from viewing course before course start date.”
+Students will be able to open courses listed there and examine their contents, unless 1) the instructor has checked the course setting box labeled “Restrict students from viewing course before course start date," and/or 2) the instructor has marked the course "unpublished."

 In New LORA a user can set their preferred pronouns, and these will be forwarded automatically to Canvas.
 Users can also set their preferred pronouns directly in Canvas, but this is not recommended, because the setting in Canvas could be overwritten anytime changes are made to the user’s account in New LORA.